Clinical AreaPaediatrics

 - Ectopia-lentis-[et-pupillae-]Syndrom, incl. minimaler Linsen-/Pupillenveränderungen

-- Ehlers-Danlos-Syndrom; Differentialdiagnose
+- Ehlers-Danlos-Syndrome, Differentialdiagnose

 - Ektodermale Dysplasie, hydrotische, Clouston; Differentialdiagnose